 Breast Surgery and Mummy Makeover Procedures have been a primary surgical focus of many of our Plastic Surgeons for over 20 and 30 years getting some of Australia’s best results.

 Visit Our Surgeons page for more information about our Breast Specialist Plastic Surgeons on our team.

-Our Breast Lift Specialists operate at accredited major hospitals in Melbourne using only experienced Anaesthetists and a top team of surgical support staff.
+For Breast Lift Surgery – Our Specialist Plastic Surgeons – operate at accredited major hospitals in Melbourne using only experienced Anaesthetists and a top team of surgical support staff.

 Why choose our Melbourne Surgeon Plastic Surgeons?